 - Portable disk drives such as USB drives or memory cards

-- Digital versatile discs (DVDs)
+- Writeable, non-finalized, digital versatile discs (DVDs)

-- Read/write compact discs (CDs)
+- Writeable, non-finalized, read/write compact discs (CDs)

-- Devices that can operate as removable media storage devices (e.g. PDAs, digital cameras, and Apple iPods)
+- Devices that can operate as removable media storage devices (e.g., PDAs, digital cameras, and Apple iPods)

 Visitors who require use of their removable media storage devices must transfer data via email, finalized CD/DVD, or secure-file sharing services such as Kiteworks.
 Kiteworks is a Department of Commerce-provided service specifically intended to perform government-to-government and public-to-government file sharing.
 Public-to-government file sharing via Kiteworks must be initiated by a government account.

-The Global Intellectual Property Academy (GIPA) located at the USPTO headquarters in Alexandria, Virginia, has a few specific systems that allow limited use of removable media.
+The Global Intellectual Property Academy (GIPA) located at the USPTO headquarters in Alexandria, Virginia, has a few specific computer systems that allow limited use of removable media.
 Please consult with your GIPA contact if you require the use of these machines.

 For any further questions or concerns, please email us at PublicUSBQuestions@uspto.gov.